Symbolic Simulator Operations¶

 The caller can use the return value to determine whether it is in the new

-path or the original path. symbolic_fork
+path or the original path. symbolic_fork returns true

-to the separate execution path, and false
+to the separate execution path, and false to the original thread.

-is implemented causes the true
+Note: the way symbolic_fork is implemented causes the true branch

 to be executed all the way to program exit before returning to

-branch.
+execute the false branch.
 Any changes to MATLAB global variables

-branch, as well as any execution result, are
+made on the true branch, as well as any execution result, are

-discarded before resuming the false
+discarded before resuming the false branch.

-However, configuration changes made via symbolic_config
+However, configuration changes made via symbolic_config and any

 external side-effects (such as writing files) are retained.
 The

-function may be called to immediately end a forked child;
+exit function may be called to immediately end a forked child;

 this will only exit from the fork, and not exit the entire interpreter